oorkan/oorkan.dev/content/blog/git/gitignore exceptions the tricky parts.md

   !dir1/dir2/file3
 {{< / highlight >}}

-Wait, mmm... this will not work because `dir1/*` will ignore the `dir2` as well and since it's ignored we can't readd `file3` inside of it.
+Wait, mmm... this will not work because `dir1/*` will ignore the `dir2`, and since it's ignored we can't re-include `file3`.
 Give me a minute... 🤔 Maybe...

 {{< highlight text >}}
   dir1/dir2/*